madskristensen/VisibilityConstraintsSample/README.md

 This sample shows how to use the `<VisibilityConstraints>` element in a Visual Studio extension to remove the need to use the `ProvideAutoload` attribute on a package class.

+Clone the repo to test out the sample in Visual Studio 2017 yourself.
+The code applies to both Visual Studio 2015 and 2017.

 ## Limit use of ProvideAutoload
 It is very common to autoload a package when Visual Studio starts up or when a solution is being loaded.
 It is done by putting an attribute on the `Package` or `AsyncPackage` class like so: